agimus-project/m3t_tracker_ros/README.md

 ```bash
 ros2 launch m3t_tracker_examples manual_initialization_demo.launch.py mesh_file:=<global path to mesh file>
 ```
-This will start M3T tracker, subscribe to your webcam and open RViz window.
+This will generate spars representation of your object, start M3T tracker, subscribe to your webcam and open RViz window.
 For better accuracy you can modify `camera_fov` parameter of the launch file.

 In the second terminal run: